 Home of the U.S. Congress from 1790-1800

-On the second floor, the recently restored U.S. Senate (Upper House) is more elaborate, with deep green walls and fabric.
-Carpeting with the American eagle encircled by the seals of the 13 original states dominates the room.
+The second floor (Upper House), where the U.S. Senate met, is more elaborate, with deep green walls and fabric.
+Carpeting encompassing the American eagle encircled by the seals of the 13 original states dominates the room.
 Larger-than-life portraits of Marie Antoinette and Louis XVI, gifts of the French government, hang in the adjacent committee rooms.

 Philadelphia, PA 19106

 - The Franklin Hotel